DETAILED ACTION

 Applicant’s arguments with respect to 35 USC § 103 have been fully considered and are not persuasive.

-Regarding Applicant’s arguments on page 18 (which is again argued on pages 20-21), that there is no motivation to combine Unger with the teaching of Liu, the Examiner respectfully disagrees.
-In response to Applicant’s argument, the Examiner recognizes that obviousness may be established by combining or modifying the teachings of the prior art to produce the claimed invention where there is some teaching, suggestion, or motivation to do so found either in the references themselves or in the knowledge generally available to one of ordinary skill in the art.
+Regarding Applicant’s arguments on pages 21-22, that there is no motivation to combine the references, the Examiner respectfully disagrees.
+In response to applicant’s argument that there is no teaching, suggestion, or motivation to combine the references, the examiner recognizes that obviousness may be established by combining or modifying the teachings of the prior art to produce the claimed invention where there is some teaching, suggestion, or motivation to do so found either in the references themselves or in the knowledge generally available to one of ordinary skill in the art.
 See In re Fine, 837 F.2d 1071, 5 USPQ2d 1596 (Fed.
 Cir.
 1988), In re Jones, 958 F.2d 347, 21 USPQ2d 1941 (Fed.
 Cir.
 1992), and KSR International Co. v.
 Teleflex, Inc., 550 U.S. 398, 82 USPQ2d 1385 (2007).
-In this case, from the teaching of Liu, it would have been obvious to one having ordinary skill in the art before the effective filing date to modify Unger with the teachings of Liu, in order to improve maintenance of medical devices and prevent maintenance delay and disordered maintenance sequence and ensure orderly operation of the normal work of the hospital (see Liu at least at page 1, paragraph 1 (Abstract section)), and in order to improve management of hospital medical devices (see Liu at least at page 2, para.
+In this case, from the teaching of Liu, it would have been obvious to one having ordinary skill in the art before the effective filing date to modify Unger with the teachings of Liu in order to improve maintenance of medical devices and prevent maintenance delay and disordered maintenance sequence and ensure orderly operation of the normal work of the hospital (see Liu at least at page 1, paragraph 1 (Abstract section)), and in order to improve management of hospital medical devices (see Liu at least at page 2, para.
 6 (Background section)).

 For the reasons above, Applicant’s arguments are not persuasive.